From Enslaved to a Physician by Lenny Foster

 "I learned a hidden history of my own African American heritage….
 As the awareness of this history dawned on me, it has become the focus of my work allowing me to combine my fine art photography with a historic and social awareness of the continuing struggle for freedom and recognition by the people who are my ancestors, my heritage.
 I feel honored to be able to share this history, through my work, with a broader public.”

-Opening receptions with an opportunity to meet the artist will be held February 15, 2022.
+Opening receptions with an opportunity to meet the artist will be held February 15, 2022 at 5:30 PM.
 The Cultural Council is proud to present this exhibition with support from the National Endowment for the Arts, the Community Foundation for Northeast Florida, the Florida Division of Arts and Culture, the St. Johns County Tourist Development Council, and the St. Johns County Board of County Commissioners.